 Main career: Chairman of the Board.
-Mitsubishi Heavy Industries, Ltd.
+Mitsubishi Heavy Industries, Ltd. Number of years on Board of Directors: 2 years

 Mr. Miyanaga possesses deep knowledge in the tech sectors and has spent many years at the helm of a listed manufacturing conglomerate that is engaged in businesses all over the world.
 He brings to MC's Board global management experience and practical insight.